Mitral Regurgitation

 4. Exercise stress testing is helpful for objective evaluation of exercise tolerance.
 Echocardiographic stress test can be used for noninvasive assessment of exertional increase in pulmonary artery systolic pressures and potential dynamic regurgitation severity changes.

-5. Cardiac catheterization and coronary angiography are rarely performed in MR, except to assess for concomitant coronary artery disease in patients referred for mitral valve surgery in whom coronary disease is a clinical concern (>40 years of age, coronary disease risk factors).
+5. Cardiac catheterization and coronary angiography are rarely performed to diagnose or classify the severity of MR. They are primarily used to assess for concomitant coronary artery disease in patients referred for mitral valve surgery in whom coronary disease is a clinical concern (>40 years of age, coronary disease risk factors).

 6. Magnetic resonance imaging (MRI) can further define MR severity if the echocardiographic image is equivocal.
-It can also serve as a more reliable determination of LV volumes and ejection fraction, and potentially add prognostic information (late gadolinium enhancement of the myocardium).
+It can also serve as a more reliable determination of LV volumes and ejection fraction, and potentially add prognostic information (eg, late gadolinium enhancement of the myocardium).

 Differential Diagnosis